PrettyR/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-5.Execute.
-I will write a script that adds execute permission to the owner of the file.
+6. Multiple permissions.
+I will write a sript that will add execute permission to the owner and group owner, and read permission to other users to the file.